davidcrandall99/my-website/README.md

 For detailed explanation on how things work, check out [Nuxt.js docs](https://nuxtjs.org).

 ## Environment Variables
 `PASS` -- the password or auth token for the github repo containing your posts.
 If the posts are public, this is not required.
-However, you will want to populate this variable if you want to store posts in a private repo.
+However, you will want to populate this variable if you want to store posts in a private or public repo. **You should generate a random token and not use your personal admin password here**

+`USER` -- The username of the gitub account that will access the posts repo

+`REPO` -- The URL of the repo **without https://**, i.e, `github.com/user/reponame`

+You will notice in the `.github/workflows/nodejs.yml`, these variables are appended using Github Secrets.

 ## How Posts Work
 This website takes advantage of a CI/CD pipeline, consisting of github actions and AWS code pipeline.